*please check before you plan a visit - many places may have limited opening hours*

 car parking nearby

-approx 15 miles south of Amble accessed via A1068 +
+boats approx 15 miles south of Amble accessed via A1068

 Chantry Bagpipe Museum